samhuk/exhibitor/README.md

 * Sane defaults
 * Delightful Javascript API with Typescript-centric design for zero guesswork.
 * esbuild
+* Gives you the choice of React version to use
 * e2e testing integration **[Planned]**

 ## Development